Methodology

 Unregulated Contaminant Monitoring Rule 5

-PFAS and emerging contaminant monitoring data from 2023–2025, compiled under EPA's fifth Unregulated Contaminant Monitoring Rule.
+PFAS and emerging contaminant monitoring data from the 2023–2024 monitoring cycle, compiled under EPA's fifth Unregulated Contaminant Monitoring Rule.
 The most comprehensive public PFAS dataset ever assembled for U.S. drinking water.
-Ingested when EPA publishes updates.
+Results are now fully incorporated; the dataset is updated if EPA issues corrections or supplements.

 EWG Health Guidelines